Magnetic field generation in mergers of massive main-sequence stars: Introduction

 \section{Introduction}

-The merger of two stars is a common phenomenon in stellar astrophysics and may invoke compact objects such as neutron stars and black holes, but also stars during their main nuclear-burning cycles.
-While the former are observed, \eg, in gravitational-wave events \citep{abbott2016a,abbott2017b}, the latter lead to outbursts that are called luminous red novae with V1309 Sco and V838 Mon being prototypical events \citep{munari2002a, tylenda2011a}.
-Merged stars may be rejuvenated \citep[\eg][]{hellings1983a, braun1995a, dray2007a, schneider2016a} and can appear as blue stragglers in star clusters and stellar associations \citep[\eg][]{hills1976a}.
-Some of the most massive stars known might in fact be merger remnants \citep{schneider2014a} and also the Great Eruption of \etacar in the 1840s that created the Homunculus Nebula has been suggested to be the result of a merger event \citep[\eg][]{smith2018a, hirai2021a}.
-Some merged stars may also give rise to unusual supernova progenitors such as the surprising blue supergiant that lead to SN~1987A \citep{podsiadlowski1989a, podsiadlowski1990a, podsiadlowski1992a, morris2007a, menon2017a} while others are thought to be the progenitors of interacting and even superluminous supernovae \citep{justham2014a}.
-Still, the merging phase itself and also the evolution and final fates of merged stars leave many open questions. \citet{schneider2025a} present a general introduction to stellar mergers and the related common-envelope phase.
+The merger of two stars is a common phenomenon in stellar astrophysics and can involve compact objects such as neutron stars and black holes, but also stars during their main nuclear-burning cycles.
+Whereas the former are observed, for example, in gravitational-wave events \citep{abbott2016a,abbott2017b}, the latter lead to outbursts called luminous red novae; V1309 Sco and V838 Mon are two such prototypical events \citep{munari2002a, tylenda2011a}.
+Merged stars can be rejuvenated \citep[\eg,][]{hellings1983a, braun1995a, dray2007a, schneider2016a} and can appear as blue stragglers in star clusters and stellar associations \citep[\eg,][]{hills1976a}.
+Some of the most massive stars known might in fact be merger remnants \citep{schneider2014a}, and the Great Eruption of \etacar in the 1840s that created the Homunculus Nebula is suggested to be the result of a merger event \citep[\eg,][]{smith2018a, hirai2021a}.
+Some merged stars may also give rise to unusual supernova progenitors such as the surprising blue supergiant that led to supernova 1987A \citep{podsiadlowski1989a, podsiadlowski1990a, podsiadlowski1992a, morris2007a, menon2017a}, while others are thought to be the progenitors of interacting and even superluminous supernovae \citep{justham2014a, schneider2025b}.
+Still, much is unknown about the merging phase itself and the evolution and final fates of merged stars. \citet{schneider2025a} present a general introduction to stellar mergers and the related common-envelope phase, and \citet{schneider2025c} reviews stellar mergers in depth.